empowermint/edinburgh-indie-gamers/content/pages/events.md

 ---
 ## Open Saturdays

+\
 On the second and fourth Saturday of each month, we play games!
 No prior experience or preparation needed.
 Anyone can pitch a single-session game, either in advance or on the night, or just turn up and play.

 * Online sessions take place on the second Saturday and muster from 19:00 on our [Discord Server](https://discord.gg/6vNbsq5tSV).
-* In person sessions take place on the fourth Saturday and start from 18:30 in [Kilderkin, 6 Canongate, EH8 8BT](https://kilderkingroup.co.uk/kilderkin-2/).
+* In-person sessions take place on the fourth Saturday and start from 18:30 in [Kilderkin, 6 Canongate, EH8 8BT](https://kilderkingroup.co.uk/kilderkin-2/).

 In both cases, we spend half an hour to pick which game(s) we want to play, and aim to end around 22:00.
 All Open Saturday events follow our [Code of Conduct](https://edinburgh-indie-gamers.netlify.app/code-of-conduct), and use safety tools (such as the X-Card).